abrantesandreza/MagicVilla-API/README.md

 ## MagicVilla-API-.NET-Core

-Fundamentals of RESTFULL .NET API with .NET 7 and EF Core
+Fundamentals of RESTfull .NET API with .NET 7 and EF Core